dnusca/the-events-calendar-shortcode/readme.txt

 With [The Events Calendar Shortcode PRO](https://eventcalendarnewsletter.com/the-events-calendar-shortcode?utm_source=wordpress.org&utm_medium=link&utm_campaign=tecs-readme-faq-options&utm_content=description) you also get the following options:

 * design - Shows improved design by default, or set to 'standard' for the regular one and 'compact' for a more compact listing
-* days - Number of days to show events for ie. [ecs-list-events days='7'] (for a week)
+* days - Specify how many days in the future, for example [ecs-list-events days="1"] for one day or [ecs-list-events days="7"] for one week
+* tag - Filter by one or more tags.
+Use commas when you want to filter by multiple tags.
+* id - Show a single event, useful for displaying details of the event on a blog post or page
+* description - Use the full description instead of the excerpt of an event in the listing
+* raw_description - Avoid filtering any HTML (spacing, links, bullet points, etc) in the description
+* raw_excerpt - Avoid filtering any HTML (spacing, links, etc) in the excerpt
+* year - Show only events for a specific year
+* offset - Skip a certain number of events from the beginning, useful for using multiple shortcodes on the same page (with ads in between) or splitting into columns
+* custom design - Create one or more of your own templates for use with the shortcode
-* hiderecurring - Show only the first instance of a recurring event
+* hiderecurring - To only show the first instance of a recurring event, set to 'true'
-* tag - Show events with a tag [ecs-list-events tag='music'] or specify multiple tags [ecs-list-events tag='music,art']

 = How do I use this shortcode in a widget? =